 I really appreciate your consideration on this issue and hope to hear back from you.

-I’ve used this letter several times.
+I’ve used this plastic-free packaging request letter several times.
 Some times I’ve gotten an excited, positive reply that they’ll send it forward.
 Other times I’ve received polite, disinterested replies.
 Either way, I’ll keep plugging along in the hopes that it’ll eventually make a difference.